Internal Fellowships Awards Process 2019-2020

 - Submission will also require ranking the candidates.

-- In rare cases that department may wish to have a candidate considered for the fellowship who has NOT selected that they wished to be considered, the department should forward the name of the candidate to firstname.lastname@example.org who will then contact the applicant to get the required documents/agreement.
+- In rare cases that departments may wish to have a candidate considered for the fellowship who has NOT selected that they wished to be considered, the department should ask the candidate to fill in this form.
+Upon successful completion, The Graduate School will update the student’s application so that they appear in the appropriate fellowship workflows in SLATE.

 - For more information on how Departments nominate applicants, click here.